 Our research projects focus on understanding the dynamic maintenance and transfiguration of homeostasis in the living body.
 Our goal is to define the homeostasis mechanism under conditions of health and disease.
-To accomplish this goal, we are trying to clarify the molecular basis of induction and failure of homeostasis by focusing on immune cells in particular mononuclear phagocytes (dendritic cells and macrophages), tissue stem cells, and their functional interplay in the immunological and non-immunological organs, such as skin and intestine.
+To accomplish this goal, we are trying to clarify the molecular basis of induction and failure of homeostasis by focusing on immune cells in particular myeloid cells (dendritic cells and macrophages), tissue stem cells, and their functional interplay in the immunological and non-immunological organs.
 On the basis of our findings, we will further pursue our research in the hope of developing new rational therapies for prevention and treatment of disease.

 1. Research on mononuclear phagocytes